Middleton-in-Teesdale

-Middleton-in-Teesdale is a market town in County Durham, in England.
-It is situated on the north side of Teesdale between Eggleston and Newbiggin, a few miles to the north-west of Barnard Castle.
-The settlement is surrounded by the North Pennines Area of Outstanding Natural Beauty (AONB).
+Middleton-in-Teesdale is a market town and civil parish in County Durham, England.
+It is in Teesdale, on the River Tees's north banks, and surrounded by the North Pennines.
+The town is between Eggleston and Newbiggin, a few miles to the north-west of Barnard Castle.
+In 2011 it had a population of 1,137.

 Administration

-Middleton is administered by Durham County Council.
+Middleton-in-Teesdale is administered by Durham County Council.

 It is part of the Bishop Auckland parliamentary constituency in the House of Commons.
 Prior to Brexit in 2020, it was a part of the North East England constituency for the European Parliament.
 The local police force is Durham Constabulary.

 History

-The small market town in Upper Teesdale expanded in the early 19th century when the London Lead Company moved its northern headquarters there from Blanchland in Northumberland.
+The market town in Upper Teesdale expanded in the early 19th century when the London Lead Company moved its northern headquarters there from Blanchland in Northumberland.
 Much of the architecture from its days as a company town is still clearly visible.
 This includes Middleton House, formerly the headquarters of the company, the school (which is now an outdoor centre) and some company houses.